NSLS-II-BMM/BeamlineManual/docs/automation.rst

 It is, therefor, a very good idea to give your tabs names that indicate something about the experiment being described on that tab.

-The INI file contains the default values from the green line (see :numref:`Figure %s <fig-wheel-spreadsheet>`).
+The INI file (:numref:`Section %s <ini>`) contains the default values from the green line (see :numref:`Figure %s <fig-wheel-spreadsheet>`).
 The macro file is imported into the BlueSky session, providing a new with the name of the spreadsheet file.
 If the tab in the spreadsheet was called :file:`mysamples.xlsx`, the new BlueSky command is called ``mysemaples_macro()``.